The Hex Factory

 The following interview is an excerpt from the book, by Hunter M. Yoder, Heiden Hexology, Essays and Interviews, 2012

 Today I thank Waldzauberer for coming on and conversing with me, from one Hex to another.
 He's had quite a year, also known as Valúlfr, Óðvaknir, Jaivanta, and many other by-names, his experience in the realms of Hexerei and Icelandic Galdr are legendary.
 We had the pleasure of showing Hexes together this year at Germ Bookstore/Gallery in Philadelphia in a show entitled, "Deitsch Heathen Hexology" Anyway first Question:

 1.Heil Waldzauberer!
-Tell what you can about the reasons behind the disbanding of your well known
+Tell what you can about the reasons behind the disbanding of your well known Rune School, The Wolfbund?